love4taylor/linux-egoist-deb/README.md

 1. It is recommended to add `quiet console=tty0 console=ttyS0,115200n8 cryptomgr.notests initcall_debug intel_iommu=igfx_off kvm-intel.nested=1 no_timer_check noreplace-smp page_alloc.shuffle=1 rcupdate.rcu_expedited=1 rootfstype=ext4,btrfs,xfs,f2fs tsc=reliable rw` to the boot cmdline if you are using an **Intel** CPU.
 2. **The kernel has a built-in TCP Brutal module, please do not use the official script to install the DKMS module at the same time.**
+3. To avoid having to recompile iptables, I've [**hardcoded**](https://github.com/love4taylor/linux-self-use-deb/blob/ad1fcc5bb6c0da7f7584c029584f7a9f82f30ed4/0001-netfilter-nat-add-brcm-fullcone-support-from-ASUS.patch#L245-L249) fullcone to be enabled, so you can just use MASQUERADE as usual and it will **force** to fullcone.